meliorator/bxmodeler/README.md

 # bxmodeler

-mini CAD system on javascript and svg
+mini CAD system on javascript and svg for building wood furniture

 ## Getting Started
 ### On the server